-Changes to the production environment can precipitate major incidents, disrupting critical business services.
+Changes to the production environment can cause major incidents, disrupting critical business services.
 In fact, according to Gartner, 80% of major incidents are change-related.
 Organizations can proactively measure and respond to these potential risks using their data analytics and AI models based on their past track record.
 Sourcing the right data allows IT operations to track trends in ongoing service performance and anticipate emerging threats.

-According to a white paper authored by Enterprise Management Associates (EMA) and commissioned by Numerify, “continuous data collection is the foundation of any modern risk management strategy.”
+According to a white paper authored by Enterprise Management Associates (EMA) and commissioned by Numerify, “Continuous data collection is the foundation of any modern risk management strategy.”

 But how do organizations know what is the “right” data to source?
 What data sources should they use to ensure maximum visibility of potential problems and the accuracy of risk predictions?

-By linking IT Analytics to the applications, systems, and services used daily in your organization, you can source rich data that can help you predict, and possibly even prevent, major disruptions to your most critical business services.
+By linking IT analytics to the applications, systems, and services used daily in your organization, you can source rich data that can help you predict, and possibly even prevent, major disruptions to your most critical business services.

 Identifying the Right Data to Collect